9083 Mentor Avenue

 Lake Geauga Recovery Centers Inc is 9 miles from Mentor, Ohio

 Prosperity Haven has long been dedicated to helping individuals recovery after a period of substance abuse.
-It has been doing this within Mentor and in the surrounding areas for many years now.
+It has been doing this within Mentor, OH. and in the surrounding areas for many years now.
 Prosperity Haven provides services like rational emotive behavioral therapy, trauma therapy, behavior modification, dialectical behavior therapy, cognitive/behavior therapy, group therapy - which are all representative of their rehabilitation and treatment philosophies.
 In addition, Prosperity Haven believes that clients need individual focus and treatment for them to find full recovery treatment.
 This is why it offers various programs, like domestic violence, active duty military, clients with HIV/AIDS, seniors or older adults, self-help groups, child care for clients children - among other services listed in the following sections.

 Prosperity Haven offers inpatient detoxification facilities, short term rehab programs, outpatient individual counseling, inpatient drug abuse treatment, long term rehab facilities and others.
 Prosperity Haven has aftercare plans that are useful in helping clients after they complete treatment.
 This alcohol and drug rehab also uses treatment methods that can help you achieve lasting sobriety.